hannesm/jackline/README.md

 The presence is indicated by a single character (o = online, f = free, a = away, d = do not disturb, x = extended away, _ = offline).
-The focussed contact reverses foreground and background color.
-Blinking (and prepended `*`) of a contact indicates that a new message arrived (also, a blue # on the left bottom appears).
+The focussed contact has reversed foreground and background color in the contact list.
+Multiple active sessions are indicated by `+` (expand and collapse are done by `enter` (with empty input)).

+When a new message is received, this is indicated by blinking of the contact, a prepended `*` (or `☀` in case of collapsed contact), a blue `#` in the bottom left corner, execution of `notification_callback`, and modification of `notification.state`.

 A message is sent to the active contact by typing it followed by `return`.

 In the chat window, each message is prefixed with 3 characters:
 - `***` is a local message.